Free & almost free family attractions in San Angelo, TX

 Public Art Everywhere

 Art is everywhere in San Angelo–inside a museum, public parks, downtown building walls, cars, and even streets.
 The kind of art with broad appeal makes you want to take pictures and interact with them.
-So many art experiences in San Angelo that it’s deemed – “A city with public art everywhere.”
+There are so many art experiences in San Angelo that it’s deemed – “A city with public art everywhere.”

 In San Angelo, you will find outdoor art that will turn your head and sometimes take your breath away.
 Here is just some of the art you will find in San Angelo: